 Schwannomas are derived from Schwann cells, rarely undergo malignant transformation, and can occur in peripheral nerves anywhere in the body.

 Optic gliomas: These tumors are low-grade pilocytic astrocytomas, which may be asymptomatic or may progress enough to compress the optic nerve and cause blindness.
 They occur in younger children; these tumors can usually be identified by age 5 and rarely develop after age 10.
 They occur in NF1.

-Acoustic neuromas Vestibular Schwannoma A vestibular schwannoma, also called an acoustic neuroma, is a Schwann cell–derived tumor of the 8th cranial nerve.
+Vestibular schwannomas Vestibular Schwannoma A vestibular schwannoma (acoustic neuroma) is a Schwann cell–derived tumor of the 8th cranial nerve.
 Symptoms include unilateral hearing loss.
-Diagnosis is based on audiology... read more (vestibular schwannomas): These tumors may cause dizziness, ataxia, deafness, and tinnitus due to compression of the 8th cranial nerve; they sometimes cause facial weakness due to compression of the adjacent 7th nerve.
+Diagnosis is based on audiology and confirmed by... read more (acoustic neuromas): These tumors may cause dizziness, ataxia, deafness, and tinnitus due to compression of the 8th cranial nerve; they sometimes cause facial weakness due to compression of the adjacent 7th nerve.
 They are the distinguishing feature of NF2.

-Meningiomas Meningiomas Meningiomas are benign tumors of the meninges that can compress adjacent brain tissue.
+Meningiomas Meningiomas Meningiomas are tumors of the meninges that can compress adjacent brain tissue.
 Symptoms depend on the tumor’s location.
 Diagnosis is by MRI with contrast agent.
-Treatment may include... read more : These tumors develop in some people, particularly those with NF2.
+Treatment may include excision... read more : These tumors develop in some people, particularly those with NF2.